Kovgab23/CapStone/README.md

-# CapStone
+# CapStone Project for IBM data science program

-## Editing the file
+## Repository of exam files

-Its a markdown file in this repository
+Above files are here as proof of accomplishment.